dchristian3188/dchristian3188.github.io/_drafts/DSC Classes.md

 ### Test
 This ```Test``` method is responsible for checking if this current state matches our desired state.
 When defining the ```Test``` method make sure it has a return type of ```[bool]```.
-Below we will test if the drive label matches the value the user supplied.
+Below we will test if the drive label matches the user supplied value.
 ```powershell
 [DscResource()]
 class DriveLabel